nils-soderman/vscode-motionbuilder-utils/README.md

 <br>

-<i>*This extention is not associated with Autodesk or MotionBuilder in any way.
-This is a third-party extension.</i>
+<i>*This is a third-party extension and is not associated with Autodesk or MotionBuilder in any way.</i>